How Nonprofits Can Profit From Content Strategy

 If you’re in the content trenches at a nonprofit organization, here are a few places to focus your limited resources:

 - Document what you have and what’s working.
 If at all possible, conduct a content inventory or a more in-depth qualitative audit, exploring whether you’re getting results.
-How popular are your PDFs?
-Are people following social media posts back to your blog?
+How often are people viewing your PDFs?
+Are people following social media links back to your articles?
 And where is all of this content coming from?
 It’s important to know who’s creating what and if all of that hard work is paying off.
-You might be surprised to discover that a funny e-card got more traction than a free white paper.
+You might be surprised to discover that a funny holiday message got more traction than a free white paper.

 - Spend time on workflow.
 Nonprofit organizations attract people who (a) believe passionately in what they do and (b) want to help.
 Unfortunately, this puts your content creators at risk of getting spread too thin or duplicating each other’s efforts.
-At Search Institute, a brief study of our newsletters revealed that four individuals were creating four different newsletters for only two audiences.
+At my previous job, a brief study of our newsletters revealed that four individuals were creating four different newsletters for only two audiences.
 Consolidating resources and introducing a unified editorial calendar resulted in less work and higher quality.

 - Know your audiences.
 You might have a mentoring program that serves underprivileged kids in rural communities, but those kids probably aren’t checking out your website.
 So, who is?
 Are corporate funders investigating your credibility?
 Are volunteers looking for logistical information?
 You need to understand who is using your content, and for what purpose.
 Even if you can’t afford a full-scale user research study, a few phone calls, an in-house brainstorming session, or an online survey can help you start to collect this information.